 August is one of the wettest and hottest months in Cuba, with high temperatures and a high chance of rain guaranteed almost every day.
 Regions in the east of the island are likely to feel hotter as they receive less of a breeze, but humidity is very high across the country which can feel very uncomfortable if there is no wind.

-Tropical storms can occur in Cuba in August for a couple of days, but there is a very low chance of a hurricane hitting the island during the month.
+You may get caught in a tropical storm is you are visiting Cuba in August, but there is a very low chance of a hurricane hitting the island during the month.

 August temperatures in Cuba are hot and sticky, with an average high temperature of 32°C usually peaking in the middle of the afternoon.
 Evenings across the country stay relatively warm, with the temperature usually only dropping down to about 23°C.

-The heat and bright sunlight in Cuba in August can be dangerous, and it is important to always wear adequate sun protection when outside.
+The heat and bright sunlight you’ll experience visiting Cuba in August can be dangerous, and it is important to always wear adequate sun protection when outside.
 Ensuring that your accommodation has air conditioning is important, as this will make the steamy afternoons a lot more bearable.

 The average sea temperature in Cuba in August reaches up to a very pleasant 30°C, which is perfect for swimming and watersports.
 The high air temperatures across the island mean that taking a dip in the sea is often a very cooling experience and a good way to cope with the humidity.